This short guide will show you how to get the most out of FormMagic.

 What is the difference between FormMagic and FormMaker?

-FormMaker includes all of FormMagic‘s features, but, additionally, allows for the inclusion of validation scripts in InDesign.
+FormMaker includes all of FormMagic‘s features, but, additionally, allows for the inclusion of validation, calculation, and formatting scripts in InDesign.

 Unlike most Id-Extras.com add-ons, FormMagic (and FormMaker) consists of two separate files: one for InDesign, and one for Acrobat.